Backpacking Is Life · Updated June 2026

 The rest of your Europe kit

-Beyond the eSIM, four things make Europe trips smoother — and most of them save more money than the eSIM choice itself.
+Beyond the eSIM, a few things make Europe trips smoother — and most of them save more money than the eSIM choice itself.

 A travel card without FX fees